joshsj/dsa/notes/hash-maps-sets.md

 Load factor is not a critical issue for separate chaining because the linked lists can continue to grow.
-For best performance, it should be between 1 and 3 to balances the extra computation of resizing and rehashing against walking the chained entries.
+For best performance, it should be between 1 and 3 to balance the extra computation of resizing and rehashing against walking the chained entries.

 {{#aside}}